Violence during Ethiopian protests was ethnically tinged, say eyewitnesses

 A 69-year-old man in Dodola, a town about 300 km (185 miles) south of the capital in the Oromiya region, said he saw young men carrying sticks and metal rods in a part of town where people from the Amharic ethnic group are known to live, attacking and setting fire to houses.

-He said the young men shouted “Qeerroo can do this....and that” in the Amharic language as they rampaged through his neighborhood.
+He said the young men shouted “Qeerroo can do this....and that” in the Amharic language as they rampaged through his neighbourhood.

 Supporters of Jawar call themselves “Qeerroo”, an Oromo term meaning “bachelor” adopted by politically active young men.